CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/http-handler.md

 The `urn:solid-server:default:IdentityProviderHttpHandler` handles everything related to our custom identity provider API, such as registering, logging in, returning the relevant HTML pages, etc.
-All these requests are identified by being on the `/idp/` subpath.
+All these requests are identified by being on the `/.account/` subpath.
-More information on the API can be found in the [identity provider](../../../usage/identity-provider) documentation
+More information on the API can be found in the [identity provider](../../../usage/identity-provider) documentation The architectural overview can be found [here](accounts/overview.md).

 ## LdpHandler